wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.7.1 =
+* Update: Dismiss button for admin notice about bonus themes and addon
+* Fix: Admin settings CSS changes, for compatibility with some themes
+* Fix: Hello Bar close button not clickable
+* Fix: Retargeting not working with some cache systems

 = 1.7 =
 * Update: Styling changes to action bar CTA button for alignment
 * Update: Hello Bar styling updates to better handle forms